-- We respect universal human and workers' rights. - We act in accordance with fundamental environmental, health and safety standards. - We promote sustainable development and corporate responsibility. - Sika Group expects its suppliers to embrace the same set of values, and to enforce them in their own supply chain network.
-Therefore, we carefully evaluate our suppliers and approve them only after they have gone through a screening and qualification process. - The Supplier Code of Conduct defines our expectations and provides our suppliers with the guidelines regarding requirements to be met when supplying goods or services to Sika Group anywhere in the world. - We extend our commitment to responsible sourcing by helping suppliers improve their sustainability track record.
+- We respect universal human and workers' rights. - We act in accordance with fundamental environmental, health and safety standards. - We promote sustainable development and corporate responsibility. - Sika Group expects its suppliers to embrace a similar set of values; and to enforce them in their own supply chain network.
+Therefore, we employ robust governance structures including initial supplier risk assessment and due diligence for all new suppliers. - The Supplier Code of Conduct defines our expectations and provides our suppliers with the guidelines in relation to requirements when supplying goods or services to Sika Group, anywhere in the world. - We also extend our commitment to responsible sourcing by helping suppliers improve their sustainability track record.

-This statement was approved by the Sika Australia Board on 30 November 2021, in its capacity as principal governing body of Sika Australia, and signed by Adam Sharp in his role as the Managing Director of Sika Australia, on 30 November 2021.
+This statement was approved by the Sika Australia Board on 30th January 2024, in its capacity as principal governing body of Sika Australia, and signed by Adam Sharp in his role as the Managing Director of Sika Australia, on 30th January 2024.